gkdada/marss/README.md

 In the [Feed] section, "Select=false" will download ALL new episodes.
 "Select=true" will offer a list of new episodes and allow you to select which episodes you want to download.

 When adding a new feed, just add Title, URL and Select fields.
 Other fields will be added by the application as new episodes are downloaded.
-The first time a feed is processed, the application downloads any episodes that were released within the last one week from the time the application being run.
+The first time a feed is being processed, the application downloads any episodes that were released within the last one week from the current time.